 Start by modelling the process for them.
 Show them a list of information, think out loud as you look for patterns or rhymes, and then create a silly sentence or image together as a class.
 Once they understand the 'mechanics', give them a new list and ask them to work in pairs to create their own.
 The most effective mnemonics are often the ones that are personal, funny, or even a bit bizarre.

 A mnemonic is a scaffold, and like all scaffolds, it should be removed once it is no longer needed.
 As students become experts in a topic, the information becomes 'automated' in their long-term memory.
 At this point, they will find that they can recall the facts directly without having to go through the mnemonic steps.
-If a student is still relying on the mnemonic after months of practise, they may need more intensive retrieval practise to build fluency.
+If a student is still relying on the mnemonic after months of practise, they may need more intensive retrieval practice to build fluency.

 To help your students remember the steps for a new process tomorrow, ask them to create an acrostic using the names of their favourite food or sports teams.